lbignone/pygadget/README.rst

 Most block types return a 1D ndarray.
-The exceptions being "pos", "vel" and "accel" which return a 2D ndarray with three columns representing Cartesian axis and "metals" which return a 2D array with 12 columns representing each of the chemical elements consider in the simulation.
+The exceptions being "pos", "vel" and "accel" which return a 2D ndarray with three columns representing Cartesian axis.
+And "metals" which return a 2D array with 12 columns representing each of the chemical elements consider in the simulation.

 Slicing and array operations can be used to manipulate data.
 For example::